-Developing applications in Delphi with the help of FireDac
+Developing applications in Delphi with FireDac

-This chapter will describe the process of developing applications for the Firebird DBMS with the help of FireDac access components and the Delphi XE5 environment.
+This chapter will describe the process of developing applications for the Firebird DBMS with the FireDac data access components and the Delphi XE5 environment.
 FireDac is a standard set of components for accessing various databases starting from Delphi XE3.
 Create a new project using File->New->VCL Forms Application - Delphi.
 Add a new data module using File->New->Other and selecting Delphi Projects->Delphi Files->Data Module in the wizard.
 It will be the main data module in our project.
 It will contain some instances of global access components that must be accessible to all forms that are supposed to work with data.
 For example, TFDConnection is this kind of component.

 TFDConnection component

 The TFDConnection component provides connectivity to various types of databases.
 We will specify an instance of this component in the Connection properties of other FireDac components.
-The particular type of the database the connection will be established to depends on the value of the DriverNameproperty.
+The particular type of the database to which the connection will be established depends on the value of the DriverNameproperty.
 To access Firebird, you need to set this property to FB.
-For the connection to know which access library exactly it should work with, place the TFBPhysFBDriverLink component in the main data module.
+For the connection to know exactly which access library it should work with, place the TFBPhysFBDriverLink component in the main data module.
 Its VendorLib property makes it possible to specify the path to the client library.
 If it is not specified, the connection to Firebird will be established via libraries registered in the system, for example, in system32, which may be undesirable in some cases.

 Path to the client library